mgsosna/mattsosna.com/_posts/data_engineering/2021-12-01-Intermediate-SQL.md

 ## Advanced queries

 ### Self joins
 Occasionally, we may want to join our table _with itself_ to get the data we need.
 One common example is [the "manager" problem](https://www.postgresqltutorial.com/postgresql-self-join/), which we'll rephrase as the "best friend" problem.
+The idea is that if rows in a table contain values pointing to _other_ rows in the table (such as IDs), then we can join the table on itself to get additional data corresponding to those values.

 Let's start by adding and then populating a `best_friend_id` column to our `students` table.

 {% include header-sql.html %}
 ```sql